ndegroot/flask-surfconext-login/README.md

     http://127.0.0.1:5000/

-You should see a page with a login link.
+You should see a page with a login link which calls the *login()* controller, sending a request to de openidprovider (IP) with a return_url parameter.
-Using that you should be able to identify yourself successfully and after that (and a callback to nthe \auth() controller receive a dict with keys and values:
+You should be able to identify yourself successfully and after that a callback follows with a *code* and *state* parameter to the *auth()* controller(the return_url).
+After verification you receive a dict with keys and values:

 ```
 {"acr": "urn:federation:authentication:windows",